LISA GRAHAM, Music Director

-Lisa Graham is beginning her eleventh season as Music Director of The Metropolitan Chorale.
-Under her leadership, the Chorale’s membership has grown in size to 90 members who hail from communities throughout the greater-Boston area.
+Lisa Graham is beginning her fourteenth season as Music Director of the Metropolitan Chorale.
+Under her leadership, the Chorale’s membership has grown in size to 100 members who hail from communities throughout the Boston area.
 Dr. Graham has shaped the Chorale’s programming to include contemporary, American, and lesser-known programs, alongside the masterworks of the repertory.
 She has enhanced the reputation and reach of the Chorale through collaborations with acclaimed vocalists and instrumentalists, as well as established composers of our day.
-In a review of her guest appearance conducting The Metropolitan Chorale and the Boston Pops last December, Broadway Worldpraised Dr. Graham as “a spellbinding maestro, balletic in her direction … a great connection with her performers on stage.”
+In a review of her guest appearance conducting the Metropolitan Chorale and the Boston Pops last December, Broadway Worldpraised Dr. Graham as “a spellbinding maestro, balletic in her direction … a great connection with her performers on stage.”

-Baritone Christopher Weigel is quickly becoming an established classical singer, teacher, composer, actor, and contemporary recording artist.
-After earning an M.M. from New England Conservatory in 2013, immediately following his bachelor’s degree in Vocal Performance and Music Education from Ithaca College, he became the music director at two Boston Catholic schools.
-He teaches general music, piano, and voice to 550 students, 2 children's choirs, and directs, accompanies, and performs the music programs for school and family liturgy across 3 parishes.
+Christopher Weigel, baritone, is quickly becoming an established classical singer, teacher, composer, actor, and contemporary recording artist.
+Since earning an M.M. from New England Conservatory (NEC) in 2013, immediately following his bachelor’s degree in Vocal Performance and Music Education from Ithaca College, Christopher has served as music director at two Boston Catholic schools and now teaches music in the Stoughton Public Schools.

 While at NEC, Christopher starred in a traveling outreach opera for children in Greater Boston and held a lead role in the US premiere of Rossini’s La Gazzetta.
 He was also a dueling pianist at the famous Lansdowne Pub at Fenway and sang in the opening quartet for Keith Lockhart’s Christmas Carol Sing-Along with the Tanglewood Festival Chorus.